ProfMoo/home/beets/README.md

 1. **Do not run multiple `beets` commands simultaneously against one DB**.
 It is highly likely that one of the command will fail due to locked rows/tables.
 If this occurs, the DB could be in an undetermined state, such as partially imported albums or partially modified metadata.
 This situation could require a lot of manual, tedious work to recover from.

+#### Helpful

 ### Unrelated TODO

-* Figure out how to still seed torrents after the import from beets.
-Is it even possible?
-Maybe I just keep both?
-Beets has built in symlink support - could kinda work, but then would lose the beets tags on the actual files (thonk)

-* Once I get this PR merged in, the `requirements.txt` can be changed back
+* Once I get [this PR](https://github.com/x1ppy/beets-originquery/pull/5) merged in, the `requirements.txt` for beets can be changed back to use x1ppy's repository rather than my own internal fork.

-* Remove API keys from config.yaml
+* Remove API keys from config.yaml.

 * Move Roon to a container?
 [It's seemingly possible](https://hub.docker.com/r/steefdebruijn/docker-roonserver)